CS4460 Information Visualization

 Course format Lectures interspersed with discussion and in-class design activities.

 Timeliness All assignments are due at the time indicated in the schedule.
 Late work is NOT accepted, except in cases of medical or family emergencies.
 Nor is partial credit given for late submissions.
 Too much other work, gone for the weekend, ran out of paper etc. are not emergencies.
+Advance notification to the instructor and TAs is expected in all but the most severe emergency situations.

 T-Square, GitHub and Piazza T-Square is for electronic submissions (but some homeworks are submitted in class, see individual assignments for details), and for recording grades.
 GitHub is for submission of your D3 programming homeworks.
 The T-Square Wiki is for scheduling meetings with TAs and for project presentations.
 Piazza is for asking questions.